tzler/server_side_psych/code/hello_world/README.md

 This is a bare bones example that utilizes all of the server side infrastructure we've been developing.
 It's a good place to start if you need to troubleshoot your setup or try to understand what's going on under the hood.
 Generally:

-- `index.html`: the 'landing page' you'll direct the server to--contains instructions and formatting
+- `index.html`: the 'landing page' served to the client, with instructions for the server
-- `app.js`: node functions that mangage server-client interactions, and server-server interactions (e.g. mongo queries)
+- `app.js`: mangages server-client interactions, and server-server interactions (e.g. mongo queries)
-- `functions.js`: javascript functions that link html elements (e.g. buttons, text fields) with node sockets
+- `functions.js`: client side functions that link html elements (e.g. buttons) with server side processes

 You'll need to create a folder in this directory called `credentials` that has three json files you've created throughout the set up process: